ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### STH Pollination data format {#sth-pollination-dataformat}

-The data sent from HTTPS clients and CT monitors and auditors to HTTPS servers is a JSON object {{RFC7159}} with the following content:
+The data sent from HTTPS clients and CT auditors to HTTPS servers is a JSON object {{RFC7159}} with the following content:

 - sths -- an array of 0 or more fresh SignedTreeHead's as defined in